reef-pi/reef-pi.github.io/content/additional-documentation/glossary.md

 #### USB to TTL Cable

-A cable used to connnect the Raspberry Pi to a computer or monitor.
+A cable used to connect the Raspberry Pi to a computer or monitor.
 There are different versions; ensure you get the right version for you computer or monitor.
 Other software may be required.

 #### YAML